Shalini332/Python/README.md

 # Python
-This is python repository for basic programs.
+This is python repository for basic programs in python.